garylirocks/quickrefs/azure-storage.markdown

 - **Account SAS**

   You could specify:

     - Allowed services: Blob, File, Queue, Table
     - Allowed resource types: Service, Container, Object
     - Allowed permissions: Read, Write, Delete, List, ...

+- **Service SAS**
-- **Service SAS**: scoped at container level, which can be a blob container, a file share, a queue or a table
+  - Could be scoped at container level (blob container, file share, queue or table)
+  - Or at individual blob level
+  - Could associate a stored access policy

 - **User delegation SAS**
   - Secured with Azure AD credentials and also permissions specified for the SAS
   - For Blob only: could be at container or blob level